Study Peace Education in Freiburg

 Drawing on the conceptual foundations and methodologies of peace-related scientific research, Peace Education seeks to support the capacity of individuals, groups, and societies to bring about peace.As an interdisciplinary field, Peace Education encompasses the German academic terms: “Peace and Human Rights Education” and “Democracy Education”.
 As a field of study, Peace Education aims to strengthen democracy, promote diversity, prevent violence, and establish models for transforming conflict situations across all social groups and levels – both formal and informal.
 Within the course, an additional emphasis is placed on analysing structural and cultural violence.

 International expertise reflecting a range of both practical and academic areas is also central to the course curriculum and is supported through both visiting lecturers and international co-operations with partner universities.

-The new Master of Arts in Peace Education (in accreditation) has been developed by the Protestant University of Applied Sciences Freiburg in conjunction with its own Peace Institute.
+The new Master of Arts in Peace Education has been developed by the Protestant University of Applied Sciences Freiburg in conjunction with its own Peace Institute.
 The program is conceived as a consecutive, practice-oriented, 3-semester, full-time program (90 credit points) and will commence in the summer semester of 2022.

 - Peace and human rights education in the 21st century

 - Interdisciplinary peace and conflict research as a foundation for human-rights oriented, transformative educational work

 - Intercultural, intersectional, and international dimensions of peace education and peacebuilding